Which is superior, Windows or Linux?

 Conclusion

 There is no clear winner when it comes to the Linux vs. Windows debate.
 The final decision is determined by the user’s particular requirements, preferences, and degree of technical competence.
-While Windows has a user-friendly interface, broad program compatibility, and gaming support, Linux excels in terms of flexibility, customisation, and security.
+While Windows has a user-friendly interface, broad program compatibility, and gaming support, Linux excels in terms of flexibility, customization, and security.
 Before choosing an operating system, users must assess their needs and analyze the advantages and disadvantages of each.

 FAQs